kailash-manasarovar/statement/docs/timeline/2023/may.md

 - I'm clear that I do not want to do this, and it is obvious he knows why (bullying).
 But I have to agree because it is a requirement of the course.
 - On the day of the concert, there are myself and Pablo, and the autistic girl and the guitarist performing and a few parents.
 - As we are preparing, Ana comes in significantly dressed up to the nines to put her instrument somewhere, same old weirdness.
 - The trumpet teacher flirts with me outrageously in public.
 I flirt back.
-At one stage, our eyes lock, and there is a powerful and unDéniably reciprocal sexual attraction which is rather overwhelming to both of us.
+At one stage, our eyes lock, and there is a powerful and undeniably reciprocal sexual attraction which is rather overwhelming to both of us.
 - The trumpet teacher heads to the back of the room, with his back to us, humming gently, for about 5 minutes, to collect himself.
 - I sit as far away from him as possible in the room and he give me a wide birth too.
 - I tweet about this later on, and other stuff as I tell my story on Twitter: https://x.com/1FRGVN/status/1759770318409695275.